marosan28/old-town-jewels/README.md

 **The website is made of the following apps**:

 1. MyShop
-2. Accounts
+2. Users
 3. Cart
 4. Coupons
-5. Login
-6. Orders
+5. Orders
-7. Payment
+6. Payment
-8. Shop
+7. Shop

 ## Design
-The website is created to draw users' attention and be easy to use, making it possible for an user to browse and buy things of interest quickly.
-In order to plan the site's layout, wireframes for desktop, tablet, and mobile views were made and only few colors were used to maintain consistency of the website.
+The website was designed to be visually appealing and user-friendly, allowing for easy browsing and quick purchasing of desired items.
+To ensure an optimal layout, wireframes were created for various screen sizes including desktop, tablet, and mobile, and a limited color palette was utilized to maintain a cohesive appearance throughout the site.

 - ## Wireframes
 wireframes for the project were created using [Balsamiq](https://balsamiq.com/)